 Between autumn and spring, the level of the Adriatic Sea rises and causes flooding of Venice, especially of Piazza San Marco.
 The peaks are sometimes so high that the authorities have to place wooden planks to help the pedestrians.

 In our opinion, Venice is an extraordinary destination and we can think of numerous reasons to visit this magical city.

 But if we were to give just one reason, it would be that Venice is unique and completely different from any other city in the world.
 A place that welcomes and captures the hearts of all those that visit it.

-If you haven’t booked your hotel yet, we recommend visiting our search engine, where you will find all types of hostels, serviced apartments and hotels with the best rates guaranteed.
+If you haven’t booked your hotel yet, we recommend visiting our search engine, where you will find all types of hotels, serviced apartments and hostels with the best rates guaranteed.
 If you book in advance, you can get up to a 75% discount and pay once you get to your hotel.

 - Accommodation in Venice – find the best deals online.